 Trauma effects the whole community.
 Being trauma informed means understanding trauma and its consequences to build safe spaces that facilitates healing and avoids re-traumatization.

 We believe that communities need to come together around a shared vision, approach and set of intentional actions, in order to sustainably build positive life outcomes for people impacted by trauma or adverse life events.
-The common that we share is the concept of buidling “trauma-responsive communities."
+The common vision is the concept of buidling “trauma-responsive communities."

 What defines a trauma responsive community?